-Today is a new anniversary of the Battle of Pavia, which was fought on the morning of the 24th of February 1525 near the Imperial-controlled city of Pavia in Lombardy, Italy.
+Today is another anniversary of the Battle of Pavia.
+It was fought on the morning of the 24th of February 1525 near the Imperial-controlled city of Pavia in Lombardy, Italy.
 The French kingdom of King François I of France was unfortunately vanquished by the Habsburg empire of Emperor Charles V, who also ruled Spain, Austria, the Low Countries, the former kingdom of Naples, and Sicily.
-It was the decisive battle of the Italian War of 1521-1526.
+It was the decisive confrontation of the Italian War of 1521-1526.

-Meanwhile, the Imperial troops launched an invasion of Provence under the command of Fernando d’Avalos, Marquis of Pescara, and Charles III, Duke de Bourbon – the treacherous Constable de Bourbon who he betrayed François I by allying himself with Emperor Charles V with the aim to partition France and perhaps dethrone the Valois ruler.
-However, the invasion failed because the Spaniards lost too much time during the Siege of Marseilles and had to retreat.
+Soon the Imperial-Spanish troops invaded Provence under Fernando d’Avalos, Marquis of Pescara, and Charles III, Duke de Bourbon.
+The second man was the treacherous Constable de Bourbon who he betrayed François I by allying himself with Emperor Charles V with the aim to partition France and perhaps dethrone the Valois ruler.
+However, the invasion failed because the Spaniards lost too much time during the Siege of Marseilles and eventually had to retreat.

-In October 1524, François and the main French army arrived began their march to Italy.
-They crossed the Alps and advanced on Milan; the Imperials troops deserted Milan and withdrew to Lodi in the city’s vicinity.
-François underestimated and danger and rejoiced that he had re-captured Milan without significant difficulties; he appointed the governor there and then advanced on Pavia, where a sizable Imperial garrison of about nine thousand Imperial soldiers was stationed.
+In October 1524, King François and the main French army began their march to Italy.
+They crossed the Alps and advanced on Milan.
+Immediately, the Imperials garrisons deserted Milan and withdrew to Lodi in the city’s vicinity.
+François underestimated and danger and rejoiced that he had re-captured Milan without difficulties; he appointed the governor and then advanced on Pavia, where a sizable Imperial garrison of about nine thousand soldiers was stationed.

-The decisive battle didn’t happen straight away.
-Instead, a few months period of local skirmishes and artillery bombardments followed.
-Once the French attempted a fierce assault on Pavia through two of the breaches in the walls of the city, but they were was beaten back.
-The situation was complicated by rainy weather and a lack of gunpowder, and François decided that it was prudent to wait – his strategy was that the defenders of the city would starve and would have to surrender.
+The decisive battle did not take place straight away.
+Instead, local skirmishes and artillery bombardments followed.
+Once the French attempted a fierce assault on Pavia through two of the breaches in the city walls, but they were was beaten back.
+The situation was complicated by the rainy weather and the lack of gunpowder.
+François decided to wait: his strategy was that the defenders of the city would starve and would have to surrender.
 During the next several months, the monarch signed a secret agreement with Pope Clement VII, who pledged not to aid Charles in exchange for France’s assistance with the conquest of Naples.

 In the book “The Battle of Pavia 1525”, Stephen Lark writes: